-Kru Suwit Floating Phuket Restaurant (or Kruvit Raft) is one of the most original way to enjoy dinner when you got tired of your ‘Same Same but Different’ Thai food restaurant.
-Try this unusual but popular place known as ‘Kra Chang’ (‘fishing basket’) which is in fact an assemblage of several floating restaurants built between Phuket Island east coast and Maphrao Island.
+Phuket floating restaurant ‘Kruvit Raft’ is one of the most original way to enjoy dinner when you get tired of your ‘Same Same but Different’ Thai food restaurant.
+Try this unusual but popular place known as ‘Kra Chang’ (‘fishing basket’), an assemblage of several restaurants floating between Phuket Island east coast and Maphrao Island.

-On the real menu, King Prawns are huge, and can be served in many different ways.
+On the real menu, King Prawns are huge, and can be served in many ways.
 Local oysters are also a curiosity if you are not aware of their size.
 They are so big, you’ll have to cut them in two or four pieces, then add some fresh garlic, fresh chili, some local herbs and a sour sauce.
 Pretty good once you past the ‘oh my god this is huge’ point.

 Occasionally, you will see ‘Horse shoe crabs‘, known as ‘Mang Da Talay‘.
 They really look like prehistoric ammonites, and only their eggs can be eaten.
 Try it for fun and for the photo, but it taste quite strong.

 Now if you are not adventurous, you can order all the classics: Blue crabs are great, as well as squid, then fried or steamed fish are a must.
 Don’t forget to order a good old Tom Yam Goong that goes well with anything, or if you want to try an excellent but more local soup, try ‘Pla Kao Tom Towchiew’ made with fish and fermented beans.
 And if this is your first time in Thailand, don’t overreact when you’ll get the funny question ‘would you like ice with your beer’?
 It is a very common thing here since beer gets warm fast… and it works.